Extra Help

 Priority Services Register

-The Priority Services Register is a confidential register which contains details of any specific needs you think we should know about.
-Customers with energy services can join the Register, if you are a senior citizen, or disabled, or chronically ill.
+The Priority Services Register is a confidential register which contains details of specific needs you have for which we can provide assistance.
+Customers with energy services can join the register, if they are a senior citizen, disabled or chronically ill.

-Specific services can be offered to those on our Priority Services Register:
+Specific services for those on our Priority Services Register include:

 Meter reading